mutlukaplan/SpecFlow.CodingTask/README.md

 > Warning;  **In order to run specflow tests, you must register their web site to open an account to be connected your visual studio account.
 And u must have a internet connection.**

+## Problem
+Create a customer basket that allows a customer to add products and provides a total cost of the basket including applicable discounts.
+Offers can be cumulative

+Available products:

+### Product Cost
+- Butter £0.80
+- Milk £1.15
+- Bread £1.00

+Offers:
+- Buy 2 Butter and get a Bread at 50% off
+- Buy 3 Milk and get the 4th milk for free

 ## Scenarios: